JarJak/DBALManager/README.md

 To use this class in Symfony 2/3, please look at [DBALManagerBundle](https://github.com/JarJak/DBALManagerBundle).

-In Symfony 4, thanks to autowiring you don't need a bundle, just add these lines in your `services.yaml`:
+In Symfony 4, thanks to autowiring you are not forced to use a bundle, just add these lines in your `services.yaml`:
 ```yaml
 services:
     _defaults: